zchee/golang-wiki/gopls.md

 ## Status

 `gopls` is currently under active development by the Go team.
 The code is in the x/tools repository, in [golang.org/x/tools/internal/lsp](https://golang.org/x/tools/internal/lsp) and [golang.org/x/tools/cmd/gopls](https://golang.org/x/tools/cmd/gopls).
 Because we are actively working on `gopls`, it is not stable.
 If you choose to use it, be aware that things may regularly break or change.

+## Troubleshooting

+If you see a `gopls` error or crash, or `gopls` just stops working, please capture your `gopls` log and file an issue on the [Go issue tracker](https://github.com/golang/go/issues).
+Please attach the log and any other relevant information, or if you have one, a case that reproduces the issue.
+It would also be helpful to see your `gopls` editor configurations, such as a VSCode `settings.json` file.
+You can then try to restart your `gopls` instance by restarting your editor, which, in most cases, should correct the problem.

+For VSCode users, the `gopls` log can be found by going to "View: Debug Console" -> "Output" -> "Tasks" -> "gopls".

 ## Installation